timisonyourside/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 # Summary

 We learned about how to create Node.js modules and used it in our code.
 Modules allow us to reuse code easily.
 They provide functionality that is isolated from other modules.
 The `require` function is used to load modules.
 The `exports` and `module.exports` allow us to define what parts of our code we want to expose.
 We also explored the difference between `module.exports` and `exports`.
-Finally, we took a quick pick about what's coming up for modules using `imports`.
+Finally, we took a quick peek about what's coming up for modules using `imports`.